andrewchan868/Math-with-monte-carlo/Toy Collector/README.md

 This repository delves into the problem of collecting toys from cereal boxes.
 Each box contains one of 10 possible toys, with each toy having an equal chance of being in a box.
 Over a span of 20 weeks, with one box purchased each week, we want to analyze the probabilities of certain collection scenarios.

+This problem is similar to the [Coupon-Collector](https://github.com/andrewchan868/Coupon-Collector) problem, but with a greater focus on probability analysis.

 ## Problem Statement

 Each cereal box contains one toy, and there are 10 different types of toys: T1, T2, ..., T10.
 Each toy has a 1/10 probability of being in a box, independent of any other box.
 After 20 weeks (or 20 boxes), we want to determine:

 1. The probability of having at least one copy of toy T1.
 2. The probability of collecting all 10 different toys.

 ## Approaches